amith1315/resume-builder/README.md

 - Premium template unlocked via simulated one-time upgrade ($9.99)

 ### AI Assistance (Groq API — LLaMA 3.3 70B)
-- **Generate Summary** — writes a 3-sentence professional summary based on your role and skills
+- **Generate Summary** - writes a 3 sentence professional summary based on your role and skills
-- **Improve Experience** — rewrites job descriptions with stronger action verbs and impact framing
+- **Improve Experience** - rewrites job descriptions with stronger action verbs and impact framing
-- **Suggest Skills** — returns 10 relevant skills as clickable chips based on your job title
+- **Suggest Skills** - returns 10 relevant skills as clickable chips based on your job title
 - All AI suggestions shown inline with "Use This" / "Dismiss" — nothing overwrites without confirmation

 ### PDF Export
-- Uses `html2pdf.js` for pixel-perfect WYSIWYG output
+- Uses `html2pdf.js` for pixel perfect WYSIWYG output
 - What you see in the live preview is exactly what you get in the PDF
 - High resolution (2x scale), A4 format, color-accurate